aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 ## Function `resolve`

-Resolve a successful single-step proposal.
-This would fail if the proposal is not successful (not enough votes or more no than yes).
+Resolve a successful single&#45;step proposal.
+This would fail if the proposal is not successful (not enough votes or more no<br/> than yes).

 <pre><code>public fun resolve(proposal_id: u64, signer_address: address): signer<br/></code></pre>